arthurchoung/ANaL/README.md

 Windows 3.1, the colorized Mac System 7, and Mac Platinum all use more than 4 colors.

-Aqua was extremely slow when it was first released on Mac OS X, while the NeXTStep GUI on which it was based was reasonably fast on older hardware.
+Aqua looks pretty but was extremely slow when it was first released on Mac OS X, while the NeXTStep GUI on which it was based was fast on equivalent hardware.
+Functionally, there was not much difference between the two.

 ## Why Workbench 2.0 Window Frames